cdktf/cdktf-provider-googlebeta/docs/googleOsConfigOsPolicyAssignment.go.md

 - *Type:* *string

-Required.

 URI from which to fetch the object.
-It should contain both the protocol and path following the format `{protocol}://{location}`.
+It should contain both the protocol and path following the format '{protocol}://{location}'.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.71.0/docs/resources/google_os_config_os_policy_assignment#uri GoogleOsConfigOsPolicyAssignment#uri}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.72.0/docs/resources/google_os_config_os_policy_assignment#uri GoogleOsConfigOsPolicyAssignment#uri}

 ---